 The process of installation will copy the .tblk to a special location on your computer (see File Locations) and make changes to it so it can be used securely.
-You can then delete the original .tblk you created, or move it somewhere convenient as a backup, or copy or move it to another computer and double-click it on that computer to install it.
-(The Tunnelblick program must be installed on any computer before you double-click a .tblk on that computer.)
+You can then delete the original .tblk you created, or move it somewhere convenient as a backup, or copy or move it to another computer and install it on that computer.

 That's it!
 You are done.
 The configuration(s) will be available immediately in Tunnelblick.

 You can modify a Tunnelblick VPN Configuration two ways:

 The files that should be contained in a Tunnelblick VPN Configuration (the "files related to the connection" above) should all be "plain text" files:

 The "Set Nameserver" Check Box and DNS & WINS Settings

 If you are using DHCP, wish to use DNS and WINS servers at the far end of the tunnel when connected, and the VPN server you are connecting to "pushes" DNS and WINS settings to your client, select "Set nameserver".
 (This is the situation for most users.)

 If you are using DHCP, wish to use your original DNS and WINS servers when connected, and the VPN server you are connecting to does not "push" DNS or WINS settings to your client, select "Do not set nameserver".